thoughtbot/rss/CONTRIBUTING.md

 To test the `rss` package, run `go test ./...`.

 Make your change, with new passing tests.

+Run `go run main.go` to see the change at `localhost:8080` in a web browser.

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.